zumasys/docs/site/mv-connect/api/wgetconfig/README.md

 <PageHeader />

-The WGETCONFIG will retrieve items from the WDB.RESOURCE master config item.
+The `WGETCONFIG` will retrieve items from the `WDB.RESOURCE` master config item.

-## Command Syntax
+## WGETCONFIG Syntax

 ```
 CALL WGETCONFIG(VALUE,NAME)